-Long-term Benefits from the Culture – Audience Relationship
+Time Perspectives: Long-term Benefits from the Culture – Audience Relationship

 In early June, the ICC team presented the achievements of the project partners to specialists from France, Poland, Romania and Bulgaria.
 The event was held in Gabrovo and Plovdiv and was organized by the Regional Ethnographic Open Air Museum “Etar”, Plovdiv University “Paisii Hilendarski”, Universite Sorbonne Paris Nord, LabSIC, PREFics EA 4246, Foundation „Stoina Krastanova“, Creative Shift Studies Industries, Culturelle Creation Artistique.
+Read the presentation in English here.

-Photos from the Ranger's Day event on June 1, 2022 in the Museum of Natural History in the village of Cherni Osam
+Photo: Ranger's Day event on June 1, 2022 in the Museum of Natural History in the village of Cherni Osam

 Intangible heritage, slow tourism and design – Chitalishte „Prosveta – 1881“ in the village of Kostenets

-Photo from a workshop for volunteers conducted in March 2022
+Photo: a workshop for volunteers conducted in March 2022

 Renewing interest in traditional textile – Chitalishte „Elin Pelin – 1896“, Elin Pelin

-Photos from a workshop for processing textile that took place on June 6, 2022.
+Photo: workshop for processing textile that took place on June 6, 2022.

 In the months from November 2021 to February 2022, partners and experts worked hard to define the new cultural proposals for clearly defined target audiences.
 In our work so far, we have analyzed the strengths and weaknesses of each partner, as well as the conditions and challenges that their environment offers.
 One of the results of this analysis can be seen in the organizational presentations created by Lidiya Peycheva (in Bulgarian).